httrksk/httrksk.github.io/content/english/_index.md

 - "Welfare Implications of Sequential Entry with Heterogeneous Firms", MPRA Paper No. 103422, posted 15 Oct 2020.
 (Co-authored with Mai Yamada).
 - "Heterogeneous Consumer Expectations and Monopoly Pricing for Durables with Network Externalities", MPRA Paper No.89893.
 November 2019.
 (Co-authored with Yusuke Zennyo).
 - "Profit-maximizing Wages under Duopoly", MPRA Paper No.70288, posted 26.
 March 2016.
-- "Should non-genuine products be expelled from markets?", Kwansei Gakuin University Discussion Paper Series, No. 126, March 2015.
-(Co-authored with Keisaku Higashida.)
 - "How to Commit to a Future Price", Working Papers 131402, University of California-Irvine, Department of Economics.
 (Co-authored with Amihai Glazer.)
 - "When Government Misleads US: Sending Misinformation as Protectionist Devices", Kwansei Gakuin University Discussion Paper Series, No. 75, August 2011.
 [Link PDF] (Co-authored with Keisaku Higashida.)
 - "Policy and Product Differentiations Encourage International Transfer of Environmental Technologies", MPRA Paper No. 4777, posted 08.
 September 2007.
 R&R